 New Orleans home inspections

 Agents spend a lot of time explaining the inspection process to home buyers, but too often the home seller has no idea what to expect once a contract is received and the inspection period starts.
-In New Orleans, home inspections are typically performed within 10-15 days from the date the contract was accepted and there can be a flurry of activity at your home depending on how and when they are scheduled.
-Personally, I always try to get all of the inspections done in a single day to minimize the time that the seller needs to be out of the house and the time that a buyer needs to take away from work and family.
+New Orleans home inspections are typically performed within 10-15 days from the date the contract was accepted.
+There can be a flurry of activity at your home depending on how and when they are scheduled.
+Personally, I always try to get all of the inspections done in a single day.
+This minimizes the time that the seller needs to be out of the house and the time that a buyer needs to take away from work and family.

 After a conversation this week with a seller who wanted to know exactly what the inspectors would be looking at, I decided to put together a short list of items to answer that question.